bjasspa/jasspa/README.md

 In contrast to other editors it offers a set of unique features:

-- small size 1-2MB on your harddisk
+- small size 1-2MB on your disk
-- single file binaries - easy to install
+- single file binaries available - easy to install
-- low memory footprint - 1-2 Mb in principle
+- low memory footprint - 1-2 MB (yes MB)
 - terminal and GUI version working the same way with full menu support
-- hypertext help system within your editor
+- hypertext help system within your editor for MicroEmacs help but as well man pages or R help pages
-- alternative keybindings
+- alternative key bindings available (Emacs, CUA, nedit)

 As other editors it has obviously: